androidfred/androidfred.github.io/README.md

 # Landing Page Jekyll theme

-Jekyll theme based on [landing-page bootstrap theme ](http://startbootstrap.com/templates/landing-page) adapted to Jekyll by [Jerome Lachaud](https://github.com/jeromelachaud/freelancer-theme).
+Jekyll theme based on [landing-page bootstrap theme ](http://startbootstrap.com/templates/landing-page) adapted to Jekyll by [Shane Weng](https://github.com/swcool/landing-page-theme).

 ## License
 The contents of this repository are licensed under the [Apache